cyyloading/Codility-Lessons-Examples/README.md

 # Codility-Lessons-Examples
-Some solutions I tried for solving the questions in the codility lessons' PDF files and lessons tasks in Python.
+Some solutions I tried in Python for solving the questions in the codility lessons PDF files and lessons tasks.